Professors: Cat Johnson, Jerry Davis | Credits: 3

 At the University:

-UM SCHOOL OF INFORMATION
+SCHOOL OF SOCIAL WORK

 SCHOOL OF EDUCATION